-Here’s how to use avg() function.
+Here’s how to use avg() functions.

 Description:

-Compute the average value of the non-null members in a sequence.
+Compute average of members of a sequence.

 Syntax:

-Equivalent to avg(x1,…,xn) |
+avg(x1,…,xn) |

 Note: